 We're eager to build our membership ranks quickly.
 And we know there's great interest.

 So here's what we're going to do…

-We'll give you complete access to Panama Insider for just $199 $147.
-Taken over a year, that's an investment of less than 55 cents a day for access to all the how-to details, solutions, and recommendations you need to get smoothly from where you are now—to enjoying the good life in Panama in a place that's just right for you.
+When you request your own access code as a new member of Panama Insider today—we'll give you complete access to the Panama Insider password-protected website for just $199.
+Taken over a year, that's an investment of less than 53 cents a day for access to all the how-to details, solutions, and recommendations you need to get smoothly from where you are now—to enjoying the good life in Panama in a place that's just right for you.

 And that's not all…